 The aging brain

 Some of it is evidence-based science, while other "information" is based on opinions, fads, and social media suggestions.
-What we know is that damage to particular regions of the brain are associated with different types of dementia.2
+We do know that damage to particular brain regions is associated with different types of dementia.2

 What is Alzheimer's?

 What is dementia?

 It is not a specific disease.
-It affects behavior by causing changes in memory, mood, interfering with thinking, concentration, and judgment.
+It affects behavior by causing changes in memory and mood, interfering with thinking, concentration, and judgment.
 This impacts the daily life of patients and their families.

-In making a diagnosis of dementia, two or more core mental functions are deemed significantly impaired, including:
+In making a diagnosis of dementia, 2 or more core mental functions are deemed significantly impaired, including: